of the All Ireland Fleadh Cheoil, 2010

 the harp and get serious about Irish music.

-In 2005 when I was 23, I went online again to see where the best place
+In 2005, when I was 23, I went online again to see where the best

-and we came upon the website for Janet Harbison (http://www.irishharpcentre.com/),
+and I came upon the website for Janet Harbison (http://www.irishharpcentre.com/),

 whose name sounded really familiar.
 By coincidence later that week,